Table of contents

 A new feature request

 Adding items to a <Wishlist> was initially a feature request by a partner organisation.
 Wait, what, who is this now?
-At Kiron, besides our main mission of providing free education for our learners, we also offer our campus as a white label to other partner organisations who of course have their own target groups.
+At Kiron, besides the main mission of providing free education for the learners, the campus is also offered as a white label to other partner organisations who of course have their own target groups.

-When we get requests that will affect Kiron learners, we research to discover how.
+Upon getting partner requests that affected Kiron learners, we researched to discover how.
 In this case, considering their previously mentioned pain point, we wanted to understand how the <Wishlist> would be useful to them.

 What do our learners think?